By State

 - Discuss With Physician – A physician has to sign off on a DNR order, so the patient and their doctor should discuss the consequences of a DNR before executing it.

 - Complete and Sign State Form – Each state has a specific DNR form that is generally considered effective and valid within and outside of healthcare facilities.
-It is signed by a physician and the patient or their healthcare representative.
+It is usually signed by a physician and the patient or their healthcare representative.